-It’s been a strange winter on Lake Wylie, and tournament angler Reid McGinn of Fort Mill reports
+As temperatures drop the bass on Lake Wylie are starting to get more and more into fall patterns, and tournament angler Reid McGinn of Fort Mill reports